katherinew5896/sep10-freedom-project/blog/entry03.md

 ## EDP
 I am currently in the  3rd step of Brainstorming where my goal is to figure out how Hardware and Software may impact cooking in the near future.
 For my website I want it to accurately show recipies and show accurate measuring while cooking.
 My website will also have an AI bot to helpcommunicate with people on how to better their cooking and improve.

+## Skills
+**Communication** I learned how to communicate with my peers on how to reasearch better and to also look deeper into different links and websites.
+This is very helpful because I can get extra help from my friends and make my work better and detailed.

+**Google** helps me with a lot finding ideas and knowledge about Hardwares and softwares in cooking.
+For the future ideas it is helpful since I can read different sources from anywhere about AI and future technology.

 [Previous](entry02.md) | [Next](entry04.md)

 [Home](../README.md)